bradleyszoke/dot-context/README.md

 - `--max-tokens INTEGER`: Maximum number of tokens to generate
 - `--no-stream`: Disable streaming (wait for full response)
 - `--hide-filenames`: Exclude filenames from context
+- `--no-history`: Don't save the query to history

 ## Configuration
 The .context file supports: